influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.6/administration/creating-connections.md

     parent: Administration
 ---

-Connections to InfluxDB and Kapacitor can be configured through the Chronograf user interface (UI) or with JSON config files.
+Connections to InfluxDB and Kapacitor can be configured through the Chronograf user interface (UI) or with JSON configuration files.

 ## Managing InfluxDB connections using the Chronograf UI